Hijab: In prayer

-Dress code
+Dress code in sharia

-Modern Muslim scholars usually require women to cover everything but their hands and face in public, but do not require the niqab (a face covering worn by some Muslim women).
-In nearly all Muslim cultures, young girls are not required to wear a hijab.
+Classical fiqh have differed as how to understand Qur'anic verses on clothing; Sunni and Shia scholars say hijab is mandatory, while Ismaili, accounting for ~0.25% of all Muslims, do not.
+Besides that traditional scholars had different opinions on covering the hands and face.
+Muslim scholars usually require women to cover everything but their hands and face in public, but do not require the niqab (a face covering worn by some Muslim women).
+In nearly all Muslim cultures, pre-pubescent girls are not required to wear a hijab.